 It is true that the SME typically knows the topic better than anyone else.
 By definition, the SME is the subject matter expert in that subject area.

 It should be a partnership.
-A collaboration between the you and the topical SME to build a content rich training that really engages learners with sticky content.
+A collaboration between you and the topical SME to build content-rich training that really engages learners with sticky content.